fiznool/tomspencer.dev/src/content/blog/2024-09-20-hello-shopify.md

 I learned a _lot_ in those few months, enough to know that I wanted to do this full-time.
 So, when the opportunity presented itself in the following year, I grasped it with both hands.

 Since that move a decade ago, I've worked for dozens of clients on a myriad of different projects.
 Whilst they were all different in nature, there was one common theme - JavaScript, and more latterly TypeScript.
-I nursed my code theough the pre-ES6 days, rejoicing when the language finally started progressing forward.
+I nursed my code through the pre-ES6 days, rejoicing when the language finally started progressing forward.
 It's fair to say that I bet the house on JS, and it repaid me many times over.

 I rarely struggled to find clients, due to a combination of hard work, exceeding expectations, and networking.